 Virginia Wine Festival Trivia: Winchester is called the “Apple Capital” and is one of the largest apple export areas in the nation and the largest in Virginia.

 The multi-day Virginia Wine Expo and its many events brighten up the gloomy days of late February and early March.
 A premier wine and culinary event that has become a destination for oenophiles and foodies alike, the Expo’s curated events range from signature wine dinners, lunches and brunches to the walk-around grand tasting that features literally hundreds of Virginia’s wines, ciders and spirits, along with some of Richmond’s nationally acclaimed culinary offerings.
 Each year, a different national and international wine region are also featured.
 Get more details on the Virginia Wine Expo at our calendar.

-Va Wine Festival Location: Main Street Station, Richmond, VA
+Virginia Wine Expo Location: Main Street Station, Richmond, VA

-Virginia Wine Festival Trivia: In addition to being the most prestigious wine event of the year, the Expo also raises money for the Richmond Metropolitan Habitat for Humanity.
+Virginia Wine Expo Trivia: In addition to being the most prestigious wine event of the year, the Expo also raises money for the Richmond Metropolitan Habitat for Humanity.

 The Virginia Wine and Garlic Festival